DC's Christmas Bar is Back—Now With Pandas

 “We love the zoo, and we love that we have these famous residents in Washington, DC, so I think for a while we wanted to do something with pandas,” says Derek Brown, Drink Company’s president.
 “It just sort of struck us that the pandas make us happy, and the holidays make us happy, so why not combine the two?”

 Panda joy certainly decks these halls.
 Scenes of the fur balls frolicking in snow pay homage to viral videos of Bei Bei rolling in the flurries.
-In a graffiti-style mural by local artist Aaron Funk, the pandas are noshing on jelly doughnuts, a traditional Hanukkah treat.
+In a graffiti-style mural by local artist Andrew Funk, the pandas are noshing on jelly doughnuts, a traditional Hanukkah treat.
 Guests can gush over the grinning bears while sipping on the “Santa Bei Bei,” a tequila and vanilla agave soda cocktail served in a panda mug.

 According to Brown, the pop-up looks as if “we threw up Christmas,” brimming with the requisite ribbon and ornaments.
 A jingle bell canopy adorns most of the ceiling of one of the bars, conjuring the joyful twinkling of Christmas music and ringing Salvation Army bells on street corners.
 Guests can reach up and ding a bell alongside whatever holiday tune is blaring over the speakers.
 Immortalize the holiday season in the mistletoe photo booth or celebrate the festival of lights with a giant menorah under a constellation of Star of David chandeliers.